Model living with HIV

 At week 48 of the study:

-• 95% of those adults who switched to PIFELTRO stayed undetectable at week 48.
+• 95% of those adults who switched to PIFELTRO-based single-tablet regimen at week 24 stayed undetectable at week 48.

 PIFELTRO may not have these effects on all adults living with HIV-1.